funatsufumiya/opencv_cpp_hello_world/README.md

 $ ./scripts/run.sh
 ```

-NOTE: This can be used build with MSVC on git-bash on Windows.
+NOTE2: This can be used build with MSVC on git-bash on Windows.
 CMake is required.

 ## (Option 2) Build with Homebrew (macOS)